What you need to know about crossing the UK border and visiting the UK from 1 February 2020.

 If your vehicle is not insured in the UK

-If your vehicle is insured in a country that’s not in the EU or EEA, what you’ll need to do will depend on if your country is a member of the green card system.
+If your vehicle is insured in a country outside the EU, Andorra, Iceland, Liechtenstein, Norway, Serbia or Switzerland, what you’ll need to do will depend on if your country is a member of the green card system.

-If your country is a member, you’ll need to carry a green card.
+If your country is a member, you will need to carry a green card.

 If your country is not a member, your vehicle will need UK vehicle insurance.